 The executive committee meets every 6-8 weeks and organises meetings and social events for the Association approximately 3 times a year, plus the Annual General Meeting.

-If you’d like to become a member, contact the Cheltenham Twinning Officer at email@example.com
+If you’d like to become a friend and receive information, contact the Cheltenham Twinning Officer at email@example.com